nicolashahn/nicolashahn.github.io/_drafts/set-solver.md

 ---

 ![set game]({{site.url}}/images/set-solver/solved12_small.jpg?style=centered)
-*Sets are indicated by cards having the same outline color.*
+*<center>Sets are indicated by cards that have the same outline color.</center>*

 [SET](https://puzzles.setgame.com/set/rules_set.htm){:target="_blank"} was a game I used to play with my family years ago, and I was reintroduced to it recently while attending the [Recurse Center](https://recurse.com){:target="_blank"}.
 I was looking for an excuse to play with OpenCV, and teaching a computer to play SET seemed like a good choice.

 A quick primer on SET: each card has four attributes: shape, color, number, and fill, each of which can have three different values.
 There are 3<sup>4</sup> combinations, and so a deck of SET cards has 81 total.
 A set is three cards that, for each of these attributes, are either all the same, or all different.
 There’s usually going to be 12, sometimes 15, and [very rarely 18](https://norvig.com/SET.html) cards out at any given time.
-Whoever can identify a set the fastest gets the set, and whoever has the most sets by the time the entire deck is dealt has won the game.
+Whoever can identify a set the fastest wins it, and whoever has the most sets by the time the entire deck is dealt has won the game.

 ## Extracting cards from the image